Andrew-Sams/TurkishStudy/README.md

 Summarize the lesson content.
 Note the student's progress and areas that need more attention.
 Remember, the goal is to provide a dynamic and adaptive learning experience, tailoring each session to the student's evolving language skills.

-Conclusion

-By following these instructions and utilizing the materials provided, you will contribute to the student's language learning journey, helping them become proficient in Turkish.
-Your updates and notes are crucial for the continued success of the program.